LyubomirT/discord-lle/README.md

 ### `_config_/misc.cfg`

 This file contains miscellaneous configuration options.
 For example, you can enable or disable printing the contents of the log files to the console, or you can enable or disable logging to DMs.
-You can also change the owner ID, which is the ID of the user that will receive the log files if logging to DMs is enabled.
+You can also change the owner ID, which is the ID of the user who will receive the log files if logging into DMs is enabled.

 Example: